MEET OUR BARGAINING

 GSR

-I am a second-year Education Policy Ph.D. student with a masters in Higher Education.
+I am a third-year Education Policy Ph.D. student with a masters in Higher Education.
 Before my studies at Pitt, I worked as a Graduate Administrator at the Dietrich School for Arts and Sciences for 5 years, using a student-centered practice.
 I started building a union at an internationally recognized tech company.
 Before my departure, we were collecting names to hold a vote.
 I spoke with and made graphics to help all international and U.S. employees understand their rights, common scare tactics, & duplicitous arguments.
 I come from a union-strong family, so I am enthusiastic about representing my fellow graduate students.

 • Chi-Tsung Chang